top of page

 Retired coal sites and brownfields offer a unique opportunity for sustainable redevelopment through data center development.
 Not only does this repurpose underutilized or contaminated land, but it also supports economic growth, clean energy production, and addresses the demands for digital infrastructure.
 As technology continues to advance and our reliance on data centers increases, utilizing these sites becomes an innovative solution for meeting these needs while promoting sustainability and revitalizing communities.
 By leveraging existing infrastructure, financial incentives, and partnerships with local communities, data center developers can turn retired coal sites and brownfields into valuable assets for the digital age.

 Interested in leasing your land for a data center?
 Check out LandGate's free property reports to understand your property's suitability for a data center scored on a scale of 0-100 within our value index scores.
-If you're interested in leasing your property for a data center after getting your free property report, you can list your land for lease for a data on LandGate's marketplace at no cost and with no obligations to accept any offers from our wide network of data center developers:
+If you're interested in leasing your property for a data center after getting your free property report, you can list your land for lease for a data center on LandGate's marketplace at no cost and with no obligations to accept any offers from our wide network of data center developers:

 Most government agencies own large brownfield sites that have the opportunity to be repurposed into data centers or clean energy facilities.
 If you're curious about the potential of your agency's properties to be leased for clean energy or data centers, schedule a free call with the government team at LandGate: